How to Create a Balanced College List

 Another great way to learn about a college is to chat with an alum to learn more about their experiences!
 You can check out your high school’s alumni network to see if any former students from your high school have attended the schools you’re considering, or you can email current students to ask if they’d be willing to chat about the college.
 You might also gain a valuable mentor along the way!

-Discuss your list with College counselors
+Discuss your list with college counselors

 Finally, the college counselors at your school can serve as another great resource for gaining an additional perspective on which schools are reach, match, or safety options for you.
 For example, you could ask, “How have past students with my profile fared in the application process to (insert school name)?”
 Using aggregated historical data, your guidance counselor can answer these questions anonymously, giving you a better sense of how your school and its alumni have performed in the college application process.